TasteNFT/tastedex-docs/get-started/connection-guide.md

 {% tab title="MetaMask" %}
 ![](../.gitbook/assets/image%20\(33\)%20\(3\)%20\(4\)%20\(5\).png)

-To connect MetaMask to PancakeSwap follow the steps below.
+To connect MetaMask to TasteDEX follow the steps below.

 ### Android and iOS